w3f/PSPs/psp-uri.md

 In the cross-chain Substrate / Polkadot ecosystem, there will be multiple chains interacting with each other.
 Therefore it is esstenital to have a uniformed way to address each chain and the resources / services hosted by different chain.

-Substrate Uniform Resource Identifier (SRUI) provides a way to uniformally address a cross-chain resource.
+Substrate Uniform Resource Identifier (SURI) provides a way to uniformally address a cross-chain resource.

 A resource can be: